SpencerBrown/content/README.md

-# content - very simple Go package to create static content in Go binaries
+# DEPRECATED content - very simple Go package to create static content in Go binaries

+The `embed` package in Go since 1.16 should be used instead of this.

 The *content* package is useful when you want to incorporate static content, such as HTML files, in your Go binary.
 A common use case is static HTML files or template files for a Go-based Web server.